tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Service-SAS-Examples.md

 ```

  The request URL specifies write permissions on the `pictures` container for the designated interval.
-Note that the resource represented by the request URL is a blob, but the shared access signature is specified on the container.
+The resource represented by the request URL is a blob, but the shared access signature is specified on the container.
 It's also possible to specify it on the blob itself.

 ```
 PUT https://myaccount.blob.core.windows.net/pictures/photo.jpg?sv=2015-02-21&st=2015-07-01T08%3a49Z&se=2015-07-02T08%3a49Z&